Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/README.md

 Single page applications are the basis for most of your favorite web destinations and the future of mobile computing!

-If you want to build next generation mobile experiences that reach the widest possible audience with greatest fucntionality single page applications are a good bet.
+If you want to build next-generation mobile experiences that reach the widest possible audience with greatest functionality single page applications are a good bet.

 ## Course Specifics